G2Pavon/SDHLT/README.md

 I will try to remove things and features (compiler parameters) that i never used, use or will use.
-I hope I don't break anything
+I hope I don't break anything.
+- less features - less code = less paintfull code to read

 Commands or functions that I only want to keep: